 The Edenton-Chowan Board of Education believes that school system employees have the right and obligation to be informed and politically active citizens - including the right to register, the right to vote, the right to be active members of the political party of their choice, the right to campaign for candidates and the right to seek, campaign for, and serve in public office provided there is no local, state or federal law prohibiting them from seeking a certain political office.
 No employee’s position will be in jeopardy due to his or her political activities as long as the employee adheres to the terms of this policy.

-No person employed by the Edenton-Chowan Board of Education shall engage in partisan political activity during the employee’s working hours or at any time the employee is performing his or her job duties for the school system.
-No employee may use school equipment at any time for a partisan political activity.
+No person employed by the Edenton-Chowan Board of Education shall engage in partisan political activity during the employee’s working hours or at any time the employee is performing his or her job duties for the school system, nor shall employees participate in political activity in a manner that may be perceived to represent the school or school system.
+No employee may use school equipment or resources at any time for a partisan political activity.

 LEGAL REF: G.S.
 115C-47